 The Symphony is a member of the Livermore Cultural Arts Council (LCAC), the Association of California Symphony Orchestras (ACSO), the League of American Orchestras, and the chambers of commerce of the cities of Livermore, Pleasanton, and Dublin, California.

 Today, the orchestra comprises approximately sixty musicians, from teenagers to folks in the “65 sounds young” crowd.
-One member has played in the orchestra since its very first season!

 This was stated in the booklet The First Twenty Years (1963–1983), but it’s still accurate: